-- I Indicates that the course work completed was satisfactory; but for non-academic reasons beyond the student's control, the student was unable to meet the full requirements of the course.
+- Indicates that the course work completed was satisfactory; but for non-academic reasons beyond the student's control, the student was unable to meet the full requirements of the course.
 An I must be removed by the end of the next semester of enrollment.
 Without regard to enrollment, an I must be removed within one calendar year.
 An I that is not removed will become an F. - W Indicates withdrawal without penalty.
 The W will be assigned if the student officially withdraws from the course at midterm or before.
-A grade of WF will be assigned after midterm unless the student withdraws because of non-academic hardship and has a passing average at the time of withdrawal. - NR Indicates that no grade has been reported for the course.
+A grade of WF will be assigned after midterm unless the student withdraws because of non-academic hardship and has a passing average at the time of withdrawal. - Indicates that the student was called for active duty in the military and withdrew from all classes.
+Students who receive a Military Withdrawal are withdrawn as of the first day of classes.
+A 100% refund is issued to the student or whoever has paid the student's tuition.
+The student will receive "W" grades for all courses that he/she registered for and all hours are counted as attempted on the student's record. - NR Indicates that no grade has been reported for the course.
 The student should contact the course instructor. - V Indicates that a student was given permission to audit the course.
 Students may not change from audit to credit status or from credit to audit after the first day of classes. - K Indicates that a student was given credit for the course via a credit-by-examination program approved by the faculty (CLEP, AP, Proficiency, etc.). - IP Indicates that, for a course designed to extend over more than one semester, the student did not satisfactorily complete requirements for the course.
 At East Georgia College, Learning Support courses would be an example.
-These courses may require more than one semester to satisfactorily complete requirements and exit the course. - S,U S is for satisfactory and U is for unsatisfactory.
+These courses may require more than one semester to satisfactorily complete requirements and exit the course. - S, U S is for satisfactory and U is for unsatisfactory.